Pregnancy and herpes

-- Right after birth (postpartum) from kissing or having other contact with someone who has herpes mouth sores
+- Right after birth (postpartum) from being kissed or having other contact with someone who has herpes mouth sores

-Some people have had herpes infections in the past, but were not aware of it.
-These people, not knowing that they have herpes, may pass it to their baby.
+Some women have had herpes infections in the past, but are not aware of it, and may pass the virus to their baby.

 Pregnancy and herpes Symptoms

 Herpes may only appear as a skin infection.
 Small, fluid-filled blisters (vesicles) may appear.
-These blisters rupture, crust over, and finally heal, often leaving a mild scar.
+These blisters break, crust over, and finally heal.
+A mild scar often remains.

-Herpes infection may also spread throughout the body (called disseminated herpes).
+Herpes infection may also spread throughout the body.
+This is called disseminated herpes.
 In this type, the herpes virus can affect many different parts of the body.

 - Herpes infection in the brain is called herpes encephalitis